TheochemUI/eOn/docs/source/devdocs/rgpot-migration.md

 # rgpot kernel inventory

-`eOn-6yzk` is the migration epic.
-This is the current split, not a claim that the epic is done.
+This is the current split of kernels between eOn and rgpot, not a claim that the move is finished.

 ## Already in rgpot (used via headers / FortranPots)